gontcharovd/website/index.md

   </li>
   <br>
   <li>
-    <strong>Technical call</strong><br><br>In this 60-minute call, we define which machines and systems will be integrated into the UMH initially.
+    <strong>Technical call</strong><br><br>In this 60-minute call, we define which machines and systems will be integrated into the UNS initially.
 Together with IT and OT, we establish the technical requirements.
   </li>
   <br>
   <li>
-    <strong>On-site UMH workshop</strong><br><br>During a one-day on-site meeting, the UMH is introduced to both OT and IT.
+    <strong>On-site UNS workshop</strong><br><br>During a one-day on-site meeting, the UNS is introduced to both OT and IT.
 The objective is to build trust in-person and set clear expectations.
   </li>
   <br>
   <li>
-    <strong>UMH deployment on-premises</strong><br><br>The UMH platform is configured and deployed at your plant.
+    <strong>UNS deployment on-premises</strong><br><br>The UNS is configured and deployed at your plant.
 The majority of this work takes place remotely.
   </li>
   <br>
   <li>
-    <strong>Integrating one machine and the MES</strong><br><br>Once the UMH is installed, sensor data from one machine and the Manufacturing Execution System (MES) are integrated into the UMH.
+    <strong>Integrating one machine and the MES</strong><br><br>Once the UNS is installed, sensor data from one machine and the Manufacturing Execution System (MES) are integrated into the UNS.
   </li>
   <br>
   <li>
     <strong>Building the first operational dashboard</strong><br><br>The interactive dashboard shows the calculated Overall Equipment Effectiveness (OEE) for the given machine.
-The objective it to demonstrate tangible UMH results to both OT and management.
+The objective it to demonstrate tangible UNS results to both OT and management.
   </li>
   <br>
   <li>
-    <strong>Configuring the Management Console</strong><br><br>Installing the Management Console provides IT with a tool to monitor and administer the UMH deployment.
+    <strong>Configuring the Management Console</strong><br><br>Installing the Management Console provides IT with a tool to monitor and administer the UNS deployment.
   </li>
   <br>
   <li>
-    <strong>Commissioning and training</strong><br><br>After ensuring that the UMH deployment meets the specified requirements and functions correctly, the plant personnel is trained in its use and maintenance.
+    <strong>Commissioning and training</strong><br><br>After ensuring that the UNS deployment meets the specified requirements and functions correctly, the plant personnel is trained in its use and maintenance.
   </li>
 </ol>
 </body>